jamesmoraless/Retail-Store-Management-Program/README.md

 ## Implementation

 The program starts with a main menu providing options such as Member Management, Item Management, Inventory Viewing, and Transaction Processing.
 Depending on the user's choice, different actions are performed.
 After each process, the user can return to the main menu or exit the application.

-To ensure stability, the code includes exception handling mechanisms to prevent unforeseen crashes.

-MAKE THIS AN IMAGE OF THE TERMINAL

 ## Usage